The Vital Nursing Skills Needed to Grow a Healthy Career

 It’s critical to remember even the smallest detail amidst all of the commotion.
 At the end of the day, one small slip-up could become a fatal mistake.
 The best nurses are naturally detail-oriented.

 If you can relate to some of the non-clinical nursing skills we just covered, you’re already well equipped to join the field.
 Having these inherent skills is a promising sign that you’re well suited to be a great nurse.
-The next step is to start honing the technical skills needed to perform the job.
+The next step is to start honing the technical skills required for nursing.

-The only way to hone these clinical nursing skills is to enroll in and graduate from a Nursing program.
+The best way to master these clinical nursing skills is to enroll in and graduate from a Nursing program.
 Learn more about how to start that process in our article, “Your Step-by-Step Guide for Getting Into Nursing School.”

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed August 5, 2018].
 Information represents national, averaged data for the occupations listed and include workers at all levels of education and experience.
 Employment conditions in your area may vary.

-EDITOR’S NOTE: This article was originally published on June 18, 2012.
-It has since been updated to reflect information relevant to 2015.
+EDITOR’S NOTE: This article was originally published in 2012.
+It has since been updated to reflect information relevant to 2020.
 Insight from Katz, Pizzaro and Spearing remain from original article.